 Experiment with a different business model

 Alongside different buyer personas, businesses also try new approaches to their existing model.
 Many B2B manufacturers, distributors, or suppliers are flocking to Shopify to try more direct approaches.
 Doing so means changing the messaging completely, as well as the product presentation, to speak to a more intimate consumer base.
 This is a great way to keep up with the competition in a world of quickly evolving B2B customers.
+Managing several stores under one Shopify account allows for streamlined operations and easier analytics tracking.

 When done right, it leads to more opportunities for revenue streams.
 A multi-store front Shopify business thrives on diversification.
 When you don’t have all your eggs in one basket, you can maximize sales from each store.